 Stove Top Macaroni & Cheese

-A quick and easy creamy mac & cheese that's pure comfort food but still Weight Watchers friendly (5 Points)!
+A quick and easy creamy mac & cheese that's made with Greek yogurt - pure comfort food and still relatively healthy.

 - 8 oz macaroni pasta